 Airbus CEO warns of compulsory layoffs as airline crisis deepens

-TOULOUSE, France: The head of European planemaker Airbus has warned staff of compulsory layoffs as air travel fails to recover as quickly as expected from the coronavirus crisis.
+TOULOUSE, France: The head of European planemaker Airbus has warned staff members of compulsory layoffs as air travel fails to recover as quickly as expected from the COVID-19 crisis.

 The threat of compulsory redundancies risks friction with unions and the French government, which have urged the Toulouse-based planemaker to avoid compulsory layoffs as it sheds up to 15,000 posts to cope with plummeting travel demand.